syncfusion-content/maui-docs/MAUI/Polar-Charts/Getting-Started.md

 ---
 layout: post
-title: Getting Started with .NET MAUI Chart Control | Syncfusion
+title: Getting Started with .NET MAUI Chart Control | Syncfusion®
-description: This section explains about the getting started with Syncfusion .NET MAUI Chart (SfPolarChart) control.
+description: This section explains about the getting started with Syncfusion® .NET MAUI Chart (SfPolarChart) control.
 platform: maui
 control: SfPolarChart
 documentation: ug
 ---

-> **Notice**: After **Volume 1 2025 (Mid of March 2025)**, updates, bug fixes, and feature enhancements for this control will no longer be available in the Syncfusion package.
-Please switch to the **Syncfusion Toolkit for .NET MAUI** for continued support.
+> **Notice**: After **Volume 1 2025 (Mid of March 2025)**, updates, bug fixes, and feature enhancements for this control will no longer be available in the Syncfusion® package.
+Please switch to the **Syncfusion® Toolkit for .NET MAUI** for continued support.
 For a smooth transition refer this [migration document](https://help.syncfusion.com/maui-toolkit/migration).

 # Getting Started with .NET MAUI Chart